-What is an Escalation Clause?
+What Is an Escalation Clause?

 Buyer agrees to pay $1,000 more than the highest offer received by the seller, not to exceed a sales price of $315,000.

 Drawbacks to an Escalation Clause

-Say, for example, that the seller decides market demand is so strong for the home that the seller might elect not to take any of the purchase offers nor to counter any of the offers.
-That is always a possibility.
-In this type of situation, the seller could change the sales price of the home to, say, $315,000, and start the bidding process all over again.
+As an example, let's say that the seller decides that market demand is so strong for her home that she might elect not to take any of the purchase offers or to counter any of them.
+In this situation, the seller could change the sales price of the home to $315,000 and start the bidding process all over again.

 Why Buyers Gravitate Toward Escalation Clauses

-Buyers are also worried about competing, and some refuse to submit an offer in a multiple-offer situation.
-By introducing an escalation clause, it can increase the buyer's chance of offer acceptance and it sets particular parameters that define the buyer's comfort zone.
+Not every homebuyer enjoys the suspense and tension that come with negotiations to buy a home.
+Buyers are often worried about competing and some even refuse to submit an offer in multiple-offer situations.
+Introducing an escalation clause can increase the buyer's chance of offer acceptance and it sets particular parameters that define the buyer's comfort zone.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.